HIST 3415: American Society and Culture, 1940-1960

 If the article you are looking for is in a print journal, you can order it for electronic delivery by clicking on "Request a PDF (UCB only)" in the record for the print journal (sample record).

-In the Norlin Periodicals Stacks, you can find runs of print periodicals that span the years 1940-1960, for instance the Nation (also online) and the Saturday Evening Post (also online).
+In the Periodicals Collection the Norlin Research Area (2nd floor), you can find runs of print periodicals that span the years 1940-1960, for instance the Nation (also online) and the Saturday Evening Post (also online).
 Browse in the the same general area as these for similar titles that might be of interest to you.

 If you need to use periodicals on microform, microform scanners are available in the Research Area on the second floor of Norlin Library.
 You can make electronic copies of items on microforms and email or save them to a flash drive for free.